tannicflux/CS_010C_projects/README.md

 # CS_010C - Introduction to Data Structures

-This repository contains code for the CS_010C course, Introduction to Data Structures, at [University Name].
+This repository contains code for the CS_010C course, Introduction to Data Structures, at UCR.
 The code is organized by topics covered in the course and includes examples, exercises, and projects.

 ## Table of Contents